To access Audience Discovery, click AUDIENCES in the top navigation bar, and then select Audience Discovery.

 Discovered Audience Overview

-Click a metric to view its audience breakdown.
-This screenshot shows the breakdown for the Conversion rate metric.
+Click a metric in the left-hand list to view its audience breakdown.

 Place your mouse pointer on the segment of the chart for one audience, and a popup appears with more specific information about that segment.

 You can find a more thorough breakdown of each audience's data in the Audience Metrics pane.